socialsoftware/socialsoftware.github.io/edition.md

 - David Duarte (MSc on Annotation System for Software Architecture)
 - Pedro Martins (MSc on the Synthesis of Taxonomies in the LdoD Archive)
 - Nuno Pinto (MSc on Visualization for Digital Humanities)
-- Rodrigo Rodrigues (MSc on an Ontology for Software Engineering Repository)
+- Rodrigo Ribeiro (MSc on an Ontology for Software Engineering Repository)

 # Past Researchers